katherinewadge-berrospi/Quiz-of-the-year/README.md

 ### Validator Testing
 The code in all 3 files (index.html, style.css, and script.js) was constantly checked for any bugs throughout the project before adding more features.
 Various styles were trialled, such as having the title as a top div and not in the header, and when hovering over the answer buttons, the buttons wold increase in size which was later changed to stay consistent in size and instead changing the cursor, the border, and the font colour.
 There were errors in the html or css checks, but JSHint advised to use "use strict" within all the functions in JavaScript and said I had missed one semicolon.

-After all the debugging, the deployed cite passed all the checks using The W3C Markup Validator, W3C CSS Validator Services, and JSHint.
+After all the debugging, the deployed site passed all the checks using The W3C Markup Validator, W3C CSS Validator Services, and JSHint.

 <strong>HTML</strong> passed all the validator checks.